-Although first lets discuss what qualifies as a late payment incurred during the pandemic.
+Although first let’s discuss what qualifies as a late payment incurred during the pandemic.

-This would strictly be late payments that we due in late February or March that you didn’t make.
+These would strictly be late payments that we due in late February or March that you didn’t make.

 It would not cover any payments you missed before late February or March 2020.

-If you have such older late payments, then they’re not pandemic related late payments, and there’s a different process involved to remove older late payments.
+If you have such older late payments, then they’re not pandemic-related late payments, and there’s a different process involved to remove older late payments.

 In the event you’re currently able to make all payments and are financially stable, but just had a missed payment or two, then here’s what you need to do:

-STEP 1: Call & speak to the creditor
+STEP 1: Call & speak to the Creditor

-Do stress if your state or city had a ‘shelter in place,’ at the time the missed payment or you if you were quarantining yourself due to Covid-19 symptoms.
-If there is proof of foreign travel which had you stranded or proof of loss of income, or health complications, do offer to provide that.
+Do stress if your state or city had a ‘shelter in place,’ at the time of the missed payment, or if you were quarantining yourself due to Covid-19 symptoms.
+If there is proof of foreign travel which had you stranded or proof of loss of income or health complications, do offer to provide that.

 Be sure that the phone representative is clear about you wanting the “late payment removed,’ which should not be confused with ‘getting the late payment fee reversed’ (although you can ask for the late payment fee forgiven as well ).
-Now you can also suggest they back date a payment deferment for you, so that there was no payment due the prior month.
+Now you can also suggest they backdate a payment deferment for you so that there was no payment due the prior month.

-If they don’t agree to remove the late payment or give you a back dated deferment to remove the late payment then make your payment to keep more lates from coming on and move to the next step.
+If they don’t agree to remove the late payment or give you a back-dated deferment to remove the late payment then make your payment to keep more lates from coming on and move to the next step.

-Most lenders have such a high level customer resolutions department, which goes by different names, depending on the lender.
-Capital One has an executive resolutions department and so does Chase, Bank of America, Amex and virtually every major lender.
+Most lenders have such a high-level customer resolutions department, which goes by different names, depending on the lender.
+Capital One has an executive resolutions department and so does Chase, Bank of America, Amex, and virtually every major lender.

-If all else fails, simply find out the headquarters address of the lender and send an overnight letter with signature required addressed to the CEO.
+If all else fails, simply find out the headquarters address of the lender and send an overnight letter with a signature required addressed to the CEO.
 Include your phone # and email, and chances are very high that you’ll get a response back.

 I’ve found this to be a highly effective strategy over the years.
-Consumer Financial Protection Bureau (CFPB) is the government agency whose purpose is to protect consumer rights in the financial sector.
+Consumer Financial Protection Bureau (CFPB) is a government agency whose purpose is to protect consumer rights in the financial sector.
 Their website www.consumerfinance.gov, has an online complaint portal, where you can simply have to do two things, state what happened and what resolution you seek.
 Once you file this complaint, the CFPB forwards the complaint to the creditor, who’ll be required to respond back in about 15 days with a resolution.

 Unfortunately, despite running a credit repair company myself for over a decade, I have to say that the credit repair industry is riddled with unscrupulous businesses, who prey on consumers.
-In-fact even the most successful credit repair companies, Lexington Law and Creditrepair.com were sued by the government consumer protection agency for charging illegal upfront fees and using deceptive marketing tactics.
+In fact, even the most successful credit repair companies, Lexington Law and Creditrepair.com were sued by the government consumer protection agency for charging illegal upfront fees and using deceptive marketing tactics.

-Second, make sure they don’t charge any upfront fees and charge you only if and after your credit is repair.
+Second, make sure they don’t charge any upfront fees and charge you only if and after your credit is repaired.
 Yes, that means no monthly fees or any fees until you see results produce.

-Lastly, in your state if there are licensing and registration requirements for credit repair companies, and make sure the company you’re dealing with is properly licensed in your state.
+Lastly, in your state, if there are licensing and registration requirements for credit repair companies, and make sure the company you’re dealing with is properly licensed in your state.
 For example, in California, credit repair companies are required to be registered with the California Attorney General’s Office and post a bond for $100,000 with the secretary of state.

 If you find a company that satisfied these 3 requirements, then you should be good to go!

 In this case, you not only want to get the late payment removed, but also want to get future payments deferred.
 This is possible!
 You’d need to call your lender to get a deferment.

-Just make sure to ask the phone represented one very important question: ‘ Is my credit going to be harmed if I get into a deferment? ‘ The major banks are offering deferments for 30-90 days, without your score being impacted.
-However, if you’re dealing with a lesser known institution, you want to find out their specific policy on deferments and credit reporting.
+Just make sure to ask the phone represented one very important question: “Is my credit going to be harmed if I get into a deferment?”
+The major banks are offering deferments for 30-90 days, without your score being impacted.
+However, if you’re dealing with a lesser-known institution, you want to find out their specific policy on deferments and credit reporting.